phpvms/acars-pdk/README.md

 The different features contain how to look up the value, and the type.
 You can have multiple variables to be read and looked at for a feature.
 Each feature then corresponds to a method which is called to return if that feature is on or off.
 That method will have the equivalent number of arguments for each data reference

+### Lookup Locations

+- For FSUIPC, the lookup location is the offset
+- For X-Plane, it's the DRef
+- For MSFS, it's either the LVar name, or a Simvar:
+    - Simvar has to be prefixed with `A:`, e.g, `A:LIGHT LOGO,bool`, and then the type

 Example: